cpichard/USD/docs/ref_performance_metrics.rst

     For 25.08, the "render first image" metric on macOS is reported.
 This reported metric does not include platform-specific imaging initialization time, which is included in the corresponding Linux and Windows metrics.
-    In the upcoming 25.11 release, historical performance re-evaluations will be performed on all platforms to exclude imaging initialization time from all "render first image" datapoints.
+    For the 25.11 release, historical performance re-evaluations will be performed on all platforms to exclude imaging initialization time from all "render first image" datapoints.
 The initialization time is roughly constant across all assets, around 0.3-0.4 seconds.